Skip to main content

 About the Artist

-Wishing to evolve his art, Daniel applied to the newly opened California Institute of the Arts in Valencia; where he studied Happenings with Alan Kaprow, Environments with Leonid Hambro and Judy Chicago and painting; earning his BFA in 1973.
-At Cal Arts Daniel created art that connected directly with viewers.
-He co-created incognito art Environment in vacant stores along Van Nuys Blvd including “A Mother’s Love” and “Used Cars” The installations beckoned viewers to enter and experience the “store” without the filter of being presented as “art” in a gallery.
+Wishing to evolve his art, Daniel applied to the newly opened California Institute of the Arts in Valencia; where he studied Happenings with Alan Kaprow, Environments with Leonid Hambro and Judy Chicago and painting with John Mandel; earning his BFA in 1973.
+At Cal Arts Daniel created art that connected directly with viewers thru incognito art Environments in vacant stores along Van Nuys Blvd including “A Mother’s Love” and “Used Cars” The installations beckoned viewers to enter and experience the “store” without the filter of being presented as “art” in a gallery.

 At Cal Arts, Daniel balanced his large scale Happenings and Environments with intimate paintings which focused on what was most important to him, with subjects including scenes of everyday life at home, travel, lovers and even his dog.
 He had his first solo show at Cal Arts.

-In 1996 Daniel changed his focus toward the community he lived in and partnered with James Evans and artist Billy Al Bengston and opened the iconic James’ Beach restaurant with a goal to celebrate the spirit of this famous historic arts community and connect that spirit to the locals and visitors.
+In 1996 Daniel changed his focus from making products toward the Venice Beach community he lived in and partnered with James Evans and artist Billy Al Bengston to open the iconic restaurant, James’ Beach, with a goal to celebrate the spirit of the famous arts community.
 Samakow and Evans later opened Canal Club in 1998, followed by Danny’s and James’ Beach LAX.

 Daniel Samakow - Artist